Comfort from Psalm 18

 Sometime this week, read and meditate on Psalm 18.
 Then do the same with the New Testament passages mentioned above.
 Give God praise for His protection and deliverance in Christ.

-You may also want to listen to the sermon, Give Thanks to God for His Deliverance.
+You may also want to listen to the sermon by searching on the title here.
+Type this title into the search box: Give Thanks to God for His Deliverance.